-Today’s post was inspired by the topic “In Memoriam” — May’s topic in the Merry-Go-Round Blog Tour — an ongoing tour where you, the reader, travel around the world from author’s blog to author’s blog.
+Today’s post was inspired by the topic “Midyear check-in” — July’s topic in the Merry-Go-Round Blog Tour — an ongoing tour where you, the reader, travel around the world from author’s blog to author’s blog.
 We have all sorts of writers at all stages in their writing career, so there’s something for everyone to enjoy.
-Be sure to check out the next posts in the series, by Sandra Barret and D. M. Bonanno.
+Be sure to check out the next posts in the series, by Sandra Barret, D. M. Bonanno, and Margaret McGaffey Fisk.

 If you want to get to know nearly twenty other writers and find out their thoughts on first stories, check out the Merry-Go-Round Blog Tour.
 You can find links to all of the posts on the tour by checking out the group site.
 Read and enjoy!